 There are different requirements to secure a loan on an investment property versus obtaining a mortgage for your own residence.
 In general, lenders have more rules in their underwriting of investment properties and require more money down.
 Plan on having a higher interest rate and increased appraisal fee.

 You will need to put down at least 20% of the purchase price if you’re buying an investment property.
 If you’re willing to put down more money, you may secure a lower interest rate.
-In addition to the down payment, lenders will require you to have six months of cash reserves available per property.
+In addition to the investment property down payment, lenders will require you to have six months of cash reserves available per property.

 Certain property types — such as time-shares, co-ops, some manufactured homes, and bed and breakfasts — may not be available for mortgage or home equity financing.